How do you choose who teaches at PUGS?

 What is an average class size?

-We have a Radical Pricing Policy, which means participants register using a sliding scale.
-That means that income from a PUGS class can be variable.
+We have an equitable Pricing Policy, which means students pay for courses based on their income.
+That means that revenue from a PUGS class can be variable.
+We hope you’re eager to teach people across the income spectrum.

 Courses with smaller class sizes net smaller revenue for both PUGS and instructors.
 This sometimes happens with first-time courses, even though a first edition of a course requires the most effort from everyone.
 We view it as an investment in the future success of your course and the beginning of a (hopefully) long-term relationship.

 Do you have questions that we didn’t cover here?
-Please share ask by asking Douglas here.
+Please reach out to us here.